lberge17/spanish_vocab/NOTES.md

 How the CLI operates
 - Greets the user
-- lists topics of spanish vocab
+- lists ways the user can interact with the vocab
-- ask the user which topic they'd like to explore
+- ask the user what they like to do
-- lists the vocab based on user input "(english translation) -- (spanish word/phrase)"
+- can list vocab from a given topic
-- can also test user on the vocab of a given topic
+- can also test user on the vocab of a given topic with flashcards
-- prompts the user if they'd like to view another topic or leave
+- can also quiz the user on 10 random vocab words across all topics